opencord/cord/docs/appendix_basic_config.md

-#Appendix:  Basic Configuration
+#  Basic Configuration

-This appendix provides instructions on how to configure an installed POD.
+The following provides instructions on how to configure an installed POD.

 ##Fabric